Calophyllum inophyllum: Other uses

-Aside from shipbuilding, tamanu oil extracted from the fruit kernels were important in Polynesian culture.
+Aside from shipbuilding, tamanu oil extracted from the fruit kernels was important in Polynesian culture.
 The oils, as well as poultices made from leaves and flowers, are also commonly used for traditional medicine.
 The leaves contain compounds that are poisonous to fish and can be used as fish poison.
 The sap of the tree is poisonous and is used to make poison arrows in Samoa.
 The mature fruit is poisonous enough to use as rat bait.

-The seeds yield a thick, dark green tamanu oil for medicinal use or hair grease.
 The nuts are dried before cracking, after which the oil-laden kernel is removed and further dried.
 The first neoflavone isolated from natural sources (1951) was calophyllolide from C. inophyllum seeds.

-The Mavilan, a Tulu-speaking tribe in north Kerala in India, use the bark to make a powder that they mix with water and apply it to plants affected by a type of plant disease caused by water that they call neeru vembu.
+The Mavilan, a Tulu-speaking tribe in north Kerala in India, use the bark to make a powder that they mix with water and apply to plants affected by a type of water-borne plant disease that they call neeru vembu.

 The fatty acid methyl esters derived from C. inophyllum seed oil meets the major biodiesel requirements in the United States (ASTM D 6751), and European Union (EN 14214).
-The average oil yield is 11.7 kg-oil/tree or 4680 kg-oil/hectare.
-In the northwest coastal areas of Luzon island in Philippines, the oil was used for night lamps.
+The average oil yield is 11.7 kg-oil per tree or 4680 kg-oil per hectare.
+In the northwest coastal areas of Luzon Island in the Philippines, the oil was used for night lamps.
 This widespread use started to decline when kerosene became available, and later on electricity.
 It was also used as fuel to generate electricity to provide power for radios during World War II.

+Extracts contained sesquiterpenoids, triterpenoids, fatty acids, and fatty acid derivatives.